willjayeo/change_detection/README.md

 ## Usage ##

 This program creates a change map of two single band images, such as satellite data spectral bands.
-Identify the approproate bands that have the clearest contrast of the features you want to visualise the change of and input them as arguments for the`change_detection_map.py` script.
+Identify the appropriate bands that have the clearest contrast of the features you want to visualise the change of and input them as arguments for the`change_detection_map.py` script.

-Run the code by exectuing `change_detection_map.py` script.
+Run the code by executing `change_detection_map.py` script.
 It requires two arguments:

  * `--img_a` or `-a`: The path to the first input image
  * `--img_b` or `-b`: The path to the second input image